trick77/tunlr-style-dns-unblocking/README.md

 tunlr-style-dns-unblocking
 ==========================

 Since Tunlr.net closed down unexpectedly, I decided to publish my ideas and findings on the subject of DNS unblocking.
 I used Tunlr for some time when I decided to develop my own, private DNS unblocking solution.
 I'm using a combination of Dnsmasq and HAProxy.
 You will have to compile HAProxy on your own if you don't get a version >= 1.5 using yum/apt-get.
-Alternatively, you can get a recent HAProxy version from a (untrusted) repository: http://haproxy.debian.net.
+Alternatively, you can get a recent HAProxy binary from a (untrusted) repository: http://haproxy.debian.net.
 Make sure the JSON-Library is available for PHP.

 THIS IS NOT A TUTORIAL!